 Olema is leveraging its exquisite knowledge of the molecular action of the estrogen receptor to develop treatments for breast and other cancers.

 Each year, approximately 250,000 women are diagnosed with breast cancer in the United States alone.
 70-80% of patients have breast cancers in which the tumor cells express estrogen receptors (ER) that drive proliferation.
-Olema Pharmaceuticals, Inc. has used its unique understanding of the estrogen receptor to develop a new class of drugs for the treatment of ER-positive breast cancer: Pure Antagonist - Selective Estrogen Receptor Degraders (PA-SERDs).
+Olema Pharmaceuticals, Inc. has used its unique understanding of the estrogen receptor to develop a new class of drugs for the treatment of ER-positive breast cancer: Complete Estrogen Receptor Antagonists (CERANs).
 These drugs are designed to both completely inactivate and degrade ER, and to be taken daily as an oral pill.
-Olema's lead compound OP-1250 is a potent, oral PA-SERD that blocks estrogen-driven gene activity and proliferation, degrades the estrogen receptor in human breast cancer cells, and shrinks human breast cancer tumors in a mouse xenograft model at unprecedentedly low doses.
-Olema intends to take OP-1250 into human clinical studies in 2018.
+Olema's lead compound OP-1250 is a potent, oral CERAN that blocks estrogen-driven gene activity and proliferation, degrades the estrogen receptor in human breast cancer cells, and shrinks human breast cancer tumors in a mouse xenograft model at unprecedentedly low doses.
+Olema intends to take OP-1250 into human clinical studies in 2020.

 Olema's CAR T Brake Pedal